clineamb/gulp-s3-upload/Readme.md

 ## Usage

 Put in your AWS Developer key/secret.
-These are required, or else we don't have access to the bucket you want to upload to.
+These are required, or else the plugin doesn't have access to the bucket you want to upload to.

 ```js
     var gulp = require('gulp');
     var s3 = require('gulp-s3-upload')({